What is Making Tax Digital?

 Signing up for Making Tax Digital for VAT.
 A2X is not directly involved in this part of the process.
 You can sign up for Making Tax Digital using HMRC's online portal or via the "Sign up for MTD" options offered inside of Xero or QuickBooks Online.

 Using MTD-compatible software to submit VAT returns.
-A2X is fully integrated with Xero and Quickbooks Online.
+A2X is fully integrated with Xero and QuickBooks Online.
 A2X consolidates your sales and fees for Amazon and Shopify.
-A2X sends this information through to Xero or QBO ready to be submitted as part of your MTD-compliant tax return.
+A2X sends this information through to Xero or QuickBooks Online ready to be submitted as part of your MTD-compliant tax return.

 Keeping and maintaining digital VAT records.
 A2X collates all the transactions from a settlement period (Amazon) and payout period (Shopify).
 It then sends these to your preferred accounting software.
 This creates a digital audit trail that can be used in case of an HMRC inspection.
 Also, A2X creates a detailed data file containing all the transactions in a period.
 As A2X extracts this data directly from Shopify and Amazon, it creates a clear digital record of the transactions for the period.

 Settlement data file attachment in Xero